n0nuser/n0nuser.github.io/content/posts/linux_diskManagement/index.md

 edquota -u user
 ```

-> Change here the soft and the hard limit of the blocks or the i-nodes.
+> Change here the soft and the hard limit of the blocks or the inodes.
 As blocksize is measured in Kb, so 50 Mb are 51200 blocks.<br>Use this formula: `nº of blocks = nº of Mb · 1024`

 To copy a quota from a user to another user: